 We all laughed a little as Maurie and I got back in the van, with the “only we would end up picking a pit stop near snipers” kind of jokes.
 But I’ll be real: the hair on the back of my neck was standing on end just a little.
 We were just doing our thing—eating candy and switching playlists and running—all the while being totally unaware of how close we were to things getting really real.

 I know we can’t live our lives running off of the tank of emotional anxiety, but we do need urgency, an urgency I know I’m very guilty of shelving.
 Satan is good at numbing me, and I’m good at letting him.
 With that in mind, here are three ways I try to make sure my heart stays pumping, the blood in my veins alive and aware of eternity.
+I need to be a Christian taking moments for evangelism with those I encounter.

 1. Start having real conversations with the people around you.